MrFuzzyPants11/Microsoft-Rewards-AHK/README.md

 - In microsoft edge, on every account go to settings > appearance.
 Set 'show favourites bar' to "ALWAYS"
 - Press ctrl+shift+i and click the icon to the left of the "element" (or "welcome" if this is your first time opening it) tab.
 This is the icon that looks like a phone infront of a PC
 ## OPTIONAL SETUP:
-- Replace "F6" or "F7" hot keys by right clicking the file > open with > notepad (or prefered text editor).
+- Replace hotkeys by right clicking the file > open with > notepad (or prefered text editor).
 Replace the F6 and F7 respectively on the lines marked "; HOTKEY"
 # AFTER RUNNING *optional changes*:
 - **IF EDGE DOES NOT START AUTOMATICALLY:** This probably means you have edge saved under a different file location.
 Simply edit the "; runs edge" line to have the file path to msedge.exe, or remove this line completely and open edge yourself before running.
 - **If YOUR PC DOES NOT LOAD FAST ENOUGH:** You need to change the "Sleep, value" to higher values (they are in ms).